Harithik-Rai/Projects/3D Modeling examples/README.md

-main.cpp is the file with C++ code and the pngs are outputs of the program.
+main.cpp is the file with C++ code, and the pngs are outputs of the program.